rust-bitcoin/rust-bitcoin/docs/policy.md

 ### Links

-We favour links at the bottom of the docs section:
+We favor links at the bottom of the docs section:

 ```rust
     /// it is a real Taproot script spend (and not some other kind of output contrived